JuliaChem/EthylDynamic.jl/README.md

-# Ethyldynamic.jl
+# EthylDynamic.jl
 Dynamic simulator for ethylene production from shale gas.